-Lasting Memories Scanning Tips
+Lasting Memories Image & Scanning Tips

 Below you’ll find examples of a scan that shows 2 different results; good and bad.
 This document will explain and convey how to achieve the best scanning results.
 Before revealing why some scans look good and others bad, we’ll need to get 4 items defined.

 3. The scanned picture format – We accept BMPs, JPGs, and TIFFs.
 Any of these will work.

 4. The scan area necessary to make a good Lasting Memory – this is very important; we’d prefer a good head and shoulders shot to give us enough room to place the person into the LM template.

 You will be extremely pleased at the wonderful results we can accomplish with just a few guidelines being followed.

 Please call us with any questions at (210) 414-0495.